drbenvincent/vincent-discounting-bmi-whtr/data/README.md

 We then scored the raw delay discounting data using Bayesian methods.
 Results were saved in `data/03 scored data/`.
 This utilised lists of the delay discounting questions posed to participants, which are contained in `data/discounting questions`.
 The Python code to run the Bayesian scoring is in the Jupyter notebook (`*.ipynb`) files.

 ## 3. Final data
-Finally, we applied exclusion criteria to the data (see `exclusion.R`).
+Finally, we applied exclusion criteria to the data (see `exclusion.ipynb`).
 Results were saved in `data/04 final data/`.